Jaani Dushman: Ek Anokhi Kahani: Critical response

-Box Office
+Box office

-Jaani Dushman: Ek Anokhi Kahaani opened well at the box office, collecting about ₹13.5 million on its first day.
+The film opened well at the box office, collecting about ₹13.5 million on its first day.
 It collected ₹14 million on its second day and ₹12.7 million on its third day, taking its opening weekend collection to ₹40.2 million.

 However, the negative critical reception led to a drastic fall in the box office collection.
 Its first-week collection closed at ₹64.7 million.
-Its collection continued declining, and finally ended up at a domestic nett of ₹107.1 million, resulting in the film being declared as a "Flop" by Box Office India.
+Its collection continued declining, and finally ended up at a domestic net of ₹107.1 million, resulting in the film being declared a "Flop" by Box Office India.